AIRSHOW-Ethiopian Airlines in jet deals with Boeing, Airbus, Bombardier

 By Aaron Maasho

-ADDIS ABABA, June 20 Ethiopian Airlines has placed an order for 10 Airbus A350-900 passenger jets, it said on Tuesday, in addition to at least another 10 it already has on order.
+ADDIS ABABA, June 20 (Reuters) - Ethiopian Airlines has placed an order for 10 Airbus A350-900 passenger jets, it said on Tuesday, in addition to at least another 10 it already has on order.

 Separately, Boeing and Bombardier said the airline had also ordered aircraft from them.